justinpearson/Beaglebone-Motor-Demo/README.md

 - Plug in the BB's 5V power plug.
 If the 4 blue LEDs don't start blinking in 5 seconds, unplug it and re-plug it.
 - Then, ssh into the BB from your laptop.
 (The BB's IP address is hard-coded as 10.42.0.123, so make your laptop 10.42.0.2 or something.)
+- Note: it's possible to have a wireless Internet connection while being ssh'd to the Beaglebone over wired ethernet.
+See [this](http://askubuntu.com/questions/10741/how-to-set-up-dual-wired-and-wireless-connections) for setup on Ubuntu.

 ```bash
     ssh debian@10.42.0.123